Woody Jackson: Career

-Jackson continued working with Rockstar as the composer for Red Dead Redemption 2 (2018), the prequel to Red Dead Redemption; Ivan Pavlovich, director of music and audio at Rockstar, invited Jackson to join the project around Grand Theft Auto V's release.
-Jackson composed roughly 60 hours of music for the game over five years, though not every track made the final product; the game has 192 interactive mission tracks.
-Jackson was inspired by the music of 1950s samurai films, particularly the work of Masaru Sato on Akira Kurosawa's films, as well as the television series Kung Fu (1972–1975) and the Hollywood session musicians of the 1950s–1970s.
-To ensure that his music was effective for the game, Jackson listened to the music while shooting at a target range using a gun from the game's time.
-He also purchased several instruments from the Wrecking Crew that were featured on classic cowboy films, such as Dennis Budimir's 1898 Martin 1–28 gut string and Tommy Tedesco's Harmina Salinas Hijas gut string.
-He also acquired a 1920s Gibson Mandobass used on Bullitt (1968) that recreated an "ominous" bell sound, ukuleles from Butch Cassidy and the Sundance Kid (1969), and a nylon guitar used on Unforgiven (1992).
-When creating the score, Jackson gathered musician friends like Haden, bassist Mike Watt, and drummer Jon Theodore for jam sessions, often using Jackson's old instruments.
-Jackson's work on the game was praised by critics; it won awards from Giant Bomb, IGN, The Game Awards, the Hollywood Music in Media Awards, and the Titanium Awards, and received nominations at the New York Game Awards and the SXSW Gaming Awards.
+Ivan Pavlovich, director of music and audio at Rockstar, invited Jackson to work as the composer for Red Dead Redemption 2 (2018) around Grand Theft Auto V's release.
+Jackson composed roughly 60 hours of music for the game over five years, though several were cut; the game has 192 interactive mission tracks.
+Jackson was inspired by the music of 1950s samurai films, particularly Masaru Sato's work on Akira Kurosawa's films, as well as the television series Kung Fu (1972–1975) and the Hollywood session musicians of the 1950s–1970s.
+Jackson listened to the music while shooting at a target range using a gun from the game's time period, and purchased several instruments from the Wrecking Crew that were featured on classic cowboy films, such as Dennis Budimir's 1898 Martin 1–28 gut string and Tommy Tedesco's Harmina Salinas Hijas gut string.
+He acquired a 1920s Gibson Mandobass used on Bullitt (1968) that recreated an "ominous" bell sound, ukuleles from Butch Cassidy and the Sundance Kid (1969), and a nylon guitar used on Unforgiven (1992).
+Jackson gathered musician friends like Haden, bassist Mike Watt, and drummer Jon Theodore for jam sessions, often using Jackson's old instruments.
+Critics praised his work; it won awards from Giant Bomb, IGN, the Game Awards, Hollywood Music in Media Awards, and Titanium Awards, and received nominations at the New York Game Awards and SXSW Gaming Awards.
 The original score was released digitally in August 2019, and physically in April 2020.
-Jackson led an hour-long live performance of the game's soundtrack at the Red Bull Music Festival in Los Angeles in February 2019.
+Jackson led an hour-long live performance of the soundtrack at the Red Bull Music Festival in Los Angeles in February 2019.

 In June 2020, Jackson released his first original solo album, Tres Flores, alongside a digital re-release of Dos Manos.
+On August 23, 2024, he released an instrumental album, Cowboy Yoga, performing alongside Jay Bellerose, Jennifer Condos, and Bill Frisell, and featuring guest appearances from Jackson's son Zach, Gabe Noel, Marc Ribot, and Sebastian Steinberg.
+It is the first in a planned trilogy.
+The second, Way Out West, was released in 2025, preceded by the single "Song for the Whales".

 Personal life

-Jackson is a baptised Mormon.
-In 2010, he married Sharon Sheinwold, a talent manager for Ocean Avenue Entertainment, who formerly worked as a talent agent and partner for United Talent Agency from 1992 to 2008, and for William Morris Endeavor (formerly Endeavor Talent Agency) from 2008 to 2021.
+Jackson is a baptized Mormon.
+In 2010, Jackson married Sharon Sheinwold, a talent manager for Ocean Avenue Entertainment, who formerly worked as a talent agent and partner for United Talent Agency from 1992 to 2008, and for William Morris Endeavor (formerly Endeavor Talent Agency) from 2008 to 2021.
 They met at Largo in Los Angeles.
 The couple formerly occupied a home in the Nichols Canyon neighborhood of Los Angeles; they bought the property for US$925,000 in 2003 and sold it in June 2017 for $3.29 million.
 In 2021, Jackson lived in Tucson, Arizona.
-Jackson has two daughters, Georgia Washington Jackson (born mid-2010) and Theodora Roosevelt Jackson; Georgia was credited on "The Outlaw's Return" in Red Dead Redemption for her heartbeat, in Grand Theft Auto V for keyboards, and in Red Dead Redemption 2 for percussion and vocals, while Theodora was credited in Grand Theft Auto V for drums and percussions.
+He has a son named Zach, who performed the French horn on Cowboy Yoga, and two daughters, who were credited for musical contributions to Red Dead Redemption, Grand Theft Auto V, and Red Dead Redemption 2.